skx/kilua/README.md

 In the future more callbacks might be implemented, which are functions the C-core calls at various points.

-Right now the following callbacks exist:
+Right now the following callbacks exist and are invoked via the C-core:

 * `on_idle()`
     * Called roughly once a second, can be used to run background things.